bio-tools/biotoolsDocs/IFB_tools.rst

 * **Mailing list** is for software announcements, discussions, support *etc.*
 * **Helpdesk** is a formal system (*e.g.* ticket system) where users can get support in using the software.

+* pick all of the types that apply to a given link

 .. note::
    It's strongly recommended to put your source code and other downloadable resources in a public repository such as `GitHub <https://github.com/>`_.
 It takes little effort to do so.
 A repo can serve as a homepage for your tool, and provide an issue tracker and open forum for discussion.
 If you don't have a repo, you should at least provide a `downloads page <#download>`_.